-The glaze was normally in one of four colours: yellow, green, blue and black.
-Tiles coated with it not only add splendour to the buildings but, in old times, carried a political significance.
+The glaze was normally in one of four colors: yellow, green, blue, and black.
+Tiles coated with it not only add splendor to the buildings but, in old times, carried a political significance.

-It can be seen that the colours of the roof tiles indicated the positions of the people who lived in the house.
-Even in the same part, as for instance the Summer Palace of Beijing, differently coloured tiles were used for different houses.
+It can be seen that the colors of the roof tiles indicated the positions of the people who lived in the house.
+Even in the same part, for instance, in the Summer Palace of Beijing, differently colored tiles were used for different houses.
 The groups of halls and pavilions used by the monarch and his family, visitors will notice, have yellow roofs whereas the quarters for the court officials have green roofs.
-As for other structures erected for landscaping or for the accommodation of people with¬out a senior rank, they have as a rule black tiles.
+As for other structures erected for landscaping or for the accommodation of people without a senior rank, they have as a rule black tiles.

-The reason: books were liable to catch fire, black was supposed to be the colour of water, and a black-coloured roof would mean ever-ready water to put out fires.
+The reason: books were liable to catch fire, black was supposed to be the color of water, and a black-colored roof would mean ever-ready water to put out fires.

 Another example is the buildings of the Temple of Heaven.
-They were roofed with blue tiles, for the evident reason that blue is the colour of Heaven.
+They were roofed with blue tiles, for the evident reason that blue is the color of Heaven.

 Stone Baluster Head

 For the same reason, it was a custom to use figures of the lion to decorate certain structures, especially stone bridges.
-A most prominant example is the Lugouqiao or Marco Polo Bridge near Beijing.
+A prominent example is the Lugouqiao or Marco Polo Bridge near Beijing.
 Adorning the heads of its stone balusters are 501 lions of varying sizes and postures.